 Is it true that I lose any money that has not been reimbursed from my Dependent Care and Medical Spending Accounts at the end of the year?

 Expenses must be incurred by the calendar year end.
 All remaining funds not used by March 31st of the following year are forfeited.

 Why is Optional Life listed twice on my paycheck?

-If you participate in the pre-tax premium feature (listed as MoneyPlus admin fee of $0.28 on your check), then your entire premium is deducted from your check before taxes.
+If you participate in the pre-tax premium feature, then your entire premium is deducted from your check before taxes.
 The pre-tax portion is noted with an asterisk* under "Taxes and Deductions" on your paystub.
 Any coverage amount over $50,000 is multiplied by an IRS imputed rate.
 This amount is added back to your earnings listed as OTL Imputed NC under "Earnings" on your paystub.